sashamitrovich/snowshovel/README.md

 * Accepts a CSV file via the File Uploader component
 * Creates a Pandas DataFrame from this file
-* Uses Snowpark to create and load a table on Snowflakefrom this DataFrame
+* Uses Snowpark to create and load a table on Snowflake from this DataFrame

 ## Setup:
 * Setup your Streamlit environment, as described here: https://quickstarts.snowflake.com/guide/getting_started_with_snowpark_for_python_streamlit/index.html?index=..%2F..index#1